| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Importance:

-• The tone of your whole day is determined in the morning and therefore, it is necessary to begin the day with hydration and with light food.
+• The health of your whole day is determined in the morning and therefore, it is necessary to begin the day with hydration and with light food.

-• The warm lemon water is good at cleansing your system and improving your metabolism after having gone without food overnight.
+• The warm lemon water is good at cleansing your system and improving your metabolism after having a long time without food overnight.

 • As breakfast, eat oats porridge with fruits, such as banana or apple or nuts, such as almonds or walnuts.
 This mixture gives you the complex carbohydrates, the healthy fats and the fiber, that will make you full and energized up until lunchtime.